feritte/CarND-Term2-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Reflections

+A PID controler is used to steer the car on the track.
+We have three parameters to tune

+1. P stands for proportional coefficient that steers proportional to cross track error ( CTE)
+2. I stands for integral coefficient that corrects the sum of CTEs (for example systematic bias)
+3. D derivative coefficient that corrects overshooting off a desired trajectory.

+The above parameters are tuned manually one by one although the best way to do it is to run a parameter optimisation algorithm.
+I have set all to zero and start with increasing the Kp until the car overshoots.
+Then Kd is being increased until the car reaches the reference quickly and stops oscilating especially on the straight part of the path.
+Finally, Ki is chosen as a small value because there is no sytematic bias in the simulator.

+Kp = 0.2
+Kd = 3.0
+Ki = 0.002

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).